 Calculating duty correctly

-The Meursing table is used to determine which tariff code, and therefore how much duty, is applicable to goods when importing them into the EU.
+the CN certain codes also require a Meusring/Additional code which is obtained from the Meursing table.
+It is used to determine which additional code, and therefore how much duty, is applicable to goods when importing them into the EU.
 For example: the EU classifies confectionary and bakery products, food preparations and more as “composite agrigoods”.
 They are not just defined as “sweets” or “biscuits” but have additional requirements based on the percentages of their ingredients.
 This is called the additional code and depends on the level of four things in your product:

 - sucrose (including invert sugar)